 The word mechri is used in Phil.
 2:8 which says that Jesus "became obedient unto death, even the death of the cross."
 But does that mean that as soon as he died, he ceased to be obedient unto God?
 Did that end his obedience?
 It shows the highest point of his obedience, the peak of his obedience, but not the end or cessation of it.
 It is the same word in 2 Tim.
 2:9, where Paul says, "Wherein I suffer trouble as an evil doer even unto bonds."
-Does that mean as soon The only word that could possibly point to time or as they bound him he quit suffering?
-This is the same cessation is the word "till;" this word we will discuss Greek word.
+Does that mean as soon as they bound him he quit suffering?
+This is the same Greek word.
 If it means the end of the arrangement in Eph.
 4 it surely means the same here in these passages, for it is translated from the same Greek word.